 - Develop and validate a solution vision and scope

-- Planning the requirements elicitation and analysis to maximise efficiency and estimate the required effort
+- Planning the requirements elicitation and analysis to maximize efficiency and estimate the required effort

 - Determine the most appropriate technique for eliciting requirements at different points in the analysis cycle

-- Analyse various kinds of requirements into a complete, coherent and organised requirements document
+- Analyze various kinds of requirements into a complete, coherent and organized requirements document

-- Build consensus to validate and finalise the requirements in the business requirements document
+- Build consensus to validate and finalize the requirements in the business requirements document